tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 * **Functions** are blocks of callable, reusable code that often perform repeated programmatic actions.
 Functions can optionally take in inputs or *parameters*.

-* Functions are valuable because they make programs more more readable, modular, and reusable.
+* Functions are valuable because they make programs more readable, modular, and reusable.

 * Functions can be created by a developer or imported from a library.